Kemak people

 The Kemak (Quémaque, also known as Ema) people are an ethnic group numbering 80,000 in north-central Timor island.
-They primarily live in the district of Bobonaro, East Timor, while the rest live in the East Nusa Tenggara province of Indonesia.
+Most live in the district of Bobonaro, East Timor, and the rest live in the East Nusa Tenggara province of Indonesia.

 They are close to the Tetum people.
 The Kemak people speak the Kemak language.
-Kemak people are one of the smallest of the 14 Austronesian subgroups in Timor.
-Most of them are adherents of traditional beliefs, while part of them profess to the Catholic faith.
+They are one of the smallest of the 14 Austronesian subgroups in Timor.
+Most of them are adherents of traditional beliefs, while part of them profess the Catholic faith.
 Territorial community is headed by a leader, divided into genera.
 There are three levels of conjunctions.
 The "private" type of group corresponds to the level of uma or house.
 It does not only mean housing, but its category includes the exogamous groups of older and younger brothers who share a common ancestor.
 The "collective" type refers to the Morobe community, which encompasses 7 villages containing mainly 3 houses, and united by a common ritual cycle.

 Settlement area

-For the most part the Kemak people live in Atabae, Cailaco, Maliana (Bobonaro District, 39,000 Kemaks) and Atsabe (Ermera District, 18,500 Kemaks), but also partly in the Cova Lima District (2,100 Kemaks) of East Timor and in Belu Regency, East Nusa Tenggara of Indonesia.
+For the most part, the Kemak people live in Atabae, Cailaco, Maliana (Bobonaro District, 39,000 Kemaks) and Atsabe (Ermera District, 18,500 Kemaks), but also partly in the Cova Lima District (2,100 Kemaks) of East Timor and in Belu Regency, East Nusa Tenggara of Indonesia.
 According to the 2010 East Timor census, 61,969 people identify Kemak language as their mother tongue.
 In 1970, there were 45,084 people.